 20km, advanced, 2–3 hours

-TRAIL ALERT: The Charming Creek Walkway cannot be ridden along its entire length due to a large slip.
-Cyclists will have to follow SH67 between Seddonville and Ngakawau (16km).
-Updates on the Charming Creek Walkway can be found on the Department of Conservation website here.
+TRAIL ALERT: The Charming Creek Walkway cannot be ridden along its entire length due to a large slip, and is currently split into two tracks – Charming Creek North Walkway and Charming Creek South Walkway.
+Cyclists now have to follow SH67 between Seddonville and Ngakawau (16km).
+Updates on Charming Creek can be found on the Department of Conservation website here.

 From Seddonville, follow Charming Creek Road for about 10km to reach the start of Charming Creek Walkway, which is open to bikers, well signposted, and mostly flat or downhill in this direction.
 It’s a heritage-filled trip through a hidden valley, complete with rusting relics and a waterfall cascading into a dramatic gorge.